corda/corda-docs-portal/content/en/platform/corda/4.10/community/get-started/get-started-landing.md

 ## Downloading Corda Community Edition

-To download Corda Community Edition, or to upgrade from an open source verson of Corda (Corda 4.1-Corda 4.9), you need to:
+To download Corda Community Edition, or to upgrade from an open source version of Corda (Corda 4.1-Corda 4.9), you need to:

 * Download the `.tar` [file](https://download.corda.net/corda-community-edition/4.10/community-4.10.tar).
 * Download the `.zip` [file](https://download.corda.net/corda-community-edition/4.10/community-4.10.zip)